mohamed-abdul-fattah/jira-logger/README.md

 ### Tempo
 [Tempo](https://www.tempo.io/) is a Jira add-on for better time tracking and reports.
-Before using Tempo features, check with your admin whether it is installed on you Jira server or not.
+Before using Tempo features, check with your admin whether it is installed on your Jira server or not.

 #### Attributes Command
 Use `tempo:attributes` to save custom attributes added by your Jira admin.